Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/prefer-destructuring-assignment.md

 <!-- end auto-generated rule header -->

+## Rule category

+Style.

+## What it does

 Prefer destructuring assignment over property assignment.

+## Why is this good?

 Usually we don’t need the whole props object itself, so it’s better to destructure it into individual props.

+It also helps with code readability and maintainability.

-## Rule Details
+## Examples

 This rule aims to enforce the use of destructuring assignment over property assignment.